Owen Cooper

 Owen Patrick Cooper (born 5 December 2009) is an English actor.
-He gained recognition for his debut role portraying teenaged murder suspect Jamie Miller in the Netflix miniseries Adolescence (2025), winning the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie, making him the youngest male actor to win a Primetime Emmy Award.
+He is best known for his debut role as a teenage murder suspect in the Netflix miniseries Adolescence (2025).
+For his performance, he became the youngest male actor to win an Actor Award and Primetime Emmy Award, as well as the youngest male actor to win the supporting actor BAFTA TV Award and Golden Globe Award for a series, miniseries, or television film.

-He played Callum in the BBC series Film Club and is scheduled to appear as young Heathcliff in Wuthering Heights (2026).

 Early life

-Cooper was born in Warrington, England.
+Owen Patrick Cooper was born on 5 December 2009 in Warrington, Cheshire.
 His mother is a carer and his father works in IT.
 He has two brothers.
-A member of the Warrington Rylands U15 squad, he originally wanted to be a footballer before taking weekly acting lessons with The Drama Mob, a drama school co-created by Coronation Street actress Tina O'Brien and Esther Morgan, in Manchester.
-He stated that he had been inspired to pursue acting after seeing Tom Holland's performance in The Impossible (2012), and that his family was supportive yet "not pushy" during his early interest in drama and acting.
+A former member of the Warrington Rylands U15 squad, he originally wanted to be a footballer before taking weekly acting lessons with The Drama Mob, a drama school co-created by Coronation Street actress Tina O'Brien and Esther Morgan, in Manchester.
+He was inspired to pursue acting after watching Tom Holland's performance in The Impossible (2012), and stated that his family was supportive yet "not pushy" during his early interest in drama and acting.